 The school aims to use interventions in school that have proven outcomes and are evidence based.
 The impact of SEND provision on the progress and outcomes for children on the SEND register is measured through:

-- Analysis of pupil tracking data and test results at pupil progress meetings - Progress against school expectations of 6 points per year - How children progress in interventions groups - · Progress against individual targets - Pupils' work
+- Analysis of pupil tracking data and test results at pupil progress meetings

+- Progress against school expectations

+- How children progress in interventions groups

+- · Progress against individual targets

+- Pupils' work

 How do we assess and review pupils' progress towards their outcomes?